jpmontano/nishanimate/README.md

 # NishAnimate

-**NishAnimate is a desktop app which produces animated images to help make Nishnaabe-language audio and text understandable.**
+**NishAnimate is a desktop app which produces animated images to help make Nishnaabe-language audio and text more understandable.**

 ## Introduction